 Lining the mountainscape above the town of Breckenridge is the aptly named Breckenridge Ski Resort.
 Spanning across 5 peaks of the Ten Mile range, it is nearly impossible to not be in awe when you drive down the highway and see the town, mountains, and resort for the first time.
-With Breckenridge’s base elevation of 9600 ft above sea level, often you can find amazing snow conditions and lots of sunshine.
+With Breckenridge’s base elevation of 9600 ft above sea level, you can often find amazing snow conditions and lots of sunshine.
 Although, different times of the year present different terrain, conditions, and things to know about your time on the slopes.
-Having lived in Summit County for close to ten years, let me share some helpful knowledge on what to expect when visiting the resort.
+Having lived in Summit County for nearly ten years, let me share some helpful knowledge on what to expect when visiting the resort.

 Early Season: Mid-November to Mid-December.

 If enough natural snowfall has occurred, Ski Patrol and Resort Ops teams will begin to expand up the mountain and look to open the famed T-bar or 6 Chair on Peak 8.
-These areas are heavily dependent on natural snowfall as they are a high alpine environment where snow making equipment is not installed.
+These areas depend heavily on natural snowfall as they are a high alpine environment where snow making equipment is not installed.
 Getting the first run down Contest bowl or Horseshoe bowl could be an exhilarating experience, but with early season conditions still, caution must be exercised!

 The next to open will be Peak 7!
 This depends a lot on favorable snowmaking temperatures and natural snowfall, so the range of dates for when the Independence and Freedom Super Chairs begin to run is quite large.
 On average snowfall years, you can expect this peak with its long blue groomed runs to open before Christmas.

-The Holidays: Late December – Mid January
+The Holidays: Late December – Mid-January